rust-lang/rfcs/text/0000-variadic-tuples.md

 The expansion syntax is: `..#<expr(T1, T2, ..., Tn)>` where `<expr(T1, T2, ..., Tn)>` is an expression using the variadic tuple type identifiers `T1`, `T2`, ..., `Tn`.

 Note: The expression in an expansion form can be enclosed by parenthesis for clarity.
-Ex: `..#(T: Clone,)`.
+Ex: `..#(T: Clone)`.

 The expansion form is allowed in all places where a type is allowed and in `where` bounds.